My Quiet Kitchen

 • Lemon juice lends even more brightness and acidity and adds a subtle sweetness.

-• Fresh garlic gives the dressing an irresistible savoriness and zip, though garlic powder can be substituted if needed.
+• Fresh garlic gives the dressing an irresistible savoriness and zip, though you can substitute garlic powder, if preferred.

 • Mellow white miso provides umami and saltiness and is an excellent sub for the Parmesan cheese typically found in Italian dressing.
 See this post to learn more about miso.